kn2tod/pistar-boot-from-usb/README.txt

     wget 'https://raw.githubusercontent.com/kn2tod/pistar-boot-from-usb/main/Fix-Pi-Star-Boots.sh'
     sudo bash Fix-Pi-Star-Boots.sh

+  The scripts create backups (.bak files) of the cmdline.txt and fstab files in the appropriate directories, in case you run into problems.

 4) Reboot your mSD to make sure the image still works, that you haven't made any typos.
 Skip further configuring here - you can do all that AFTER you boot your uSD system.
 Shut it down again.

 5) Using BalenaEtcher again, clone the mSD to a uSD (USB drive).

-  Use a GOOD USB drive.
+  Use a GOOD uSD drive.
 32gb is more than enough.
 Some drives are simply sloooooow, so you may have to try several different brands/models.
 Unfortunately, you won't know which drives are better/faster until you give 'em a try in step 6.